National Weather Service United States Department of Commerce

 Find out today what types of wind and water hazards could happen where you live.
 Hurricanes are not just a coastal problem.
 Impacts from wind and water can be felt hundreds of miles inland, and significant impacts can occur regardless of the storm’s strength.
 Know if you live in an area prone to flooding, if you live in an evacuation zone, and identify any structural weaknesses in your home.

-Storm surge is water that is pushed toward the shore by winds swirling around the storm, and historically has caused the largest loss of life in hurricanes.
-This rise in water level can cause severe flooding in coastal areas, which can submerge entire areas, cause structural damage to buildings, and wash out roads.
-Storm surge can travel several miles inland, especially along bays, rivers, and estuaries.
+Storm Surge Flooding is water that is pushed onshore by a storm's winds, and historically has caused the largest loss of life in hurricanes.
+The rise in water level can cause severe flooding in coastal/tidal areas, which can submerge entire areas, cause structural damage to buildings, and wash out roads.
+Storm surge can travel several miles inland along tidal waterways.

-Hurricanes and tropical storms can also produce tornadoes.
-These tornadoes most often occur in thunderstorms embedded in rain bands well away from the center of the hurricane; however, they can also occur near the eyewall.
+Tornadoes/Waterspouts can also be spawned from tropical systems, mainly in the rain bands well away from the center of the storm, although can also occur near the center in the eyewall.

 Why Should I Not Focus On The Category Alone?

-The Saffir-Simpson Scale is a wind scale that uses WIND only to estimate potential damage.
+The Saffir-Simpson Hurricane Wind Scale only uses WIND to estimate potential damage.
 Unfortunately this scale does not tell you about ALL of the impacts that a hurricane can produce.
 It does not tell you how much rain will fall or how high the storm surge may be.
 It does not tell you anything about potential impacts from tornadoes or rip currents.
 It also does not give you information on how large the storm may be, or anything about the storm's movement.
-In fact, water accounts for 90% of direct deaths from tropical systems, both from storm surge and flooding rain.
+In fact, water historically accounts for 90% of direct deaths from tropical systems, mainly due to flooding from storm surge and heavy rain.
 Please keep this in mind this upcoming season.
 Pay attention TO ALL of the impacts from a storm and not just the category.
 Remember that Hurricane Florence was "just" a category 1 when it made landfall along our coast.

 Determine if You Live in a Flood-Prone Area